Attention Swifties: What to know about Taylor Swift Eras Tour at MetLife Stadium

 EAST RUTHERFORD, New Jersey (WABC) -- Are you ready for it?
-Taylor Swift fans know all too well that her much-anticipated Eras Tour is coming to the Tri-State area this weekend.
+Taylor Swift fans know all too well that her much-anticipated Eras Tour is coming to the Tri-State area this weekend, with the first concert tonight.

-Before the concerts kick off, all fans will have an opportunity to purchase official tour merchandise on Thursday at the MetLife Stadium Flagship Store.
+Before the concerts kick-off, all fans will had an opportunity to purchase official tour merchandise on Thursday at the MetLife Stadium Flagship Store.

 The message comes two weeks after about 20,000 fans who did not have tickets gathered in the parking lot at Lincoln Financial Stadium in Philadelphia to sing along to her songs.